xoreos/octopress/source/_posts/2014-11-29-not-thanksgiving.markdown

 * FilePath and FileList cleanup:
   Lots of cleanup and restructuring in these utility classes handling paths, file names and lists of these.
 * Rewrote absolutize(), relativize(), normalize(), canonicalize():
   These functions operate on path.
-They creating absolute paths from relative paths and vice versa, normalized (resolving ambiguities like "/./") or canonicalized (stronger disambiguities including symbolic links) versions.
+They create absolute paths from relative paths and vice versa, normalized (resolving ambiguities like "/./") or canonicalized (stronger disambiguities including symbolic links) versions.
 As a result, paths in the config file now properly resolve ~/ to the user's home directory.
 * ConfigDir and UserDir:
   Changed the location of the config file on GNU/Linux to $XDG\_CONFIG\_HOME/xoreos/xoreos.conf (i.e. following the [XDG Base Directory Specification](http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html)) and on Mac OS X to ~/Library/Preferences/xoreos/xoreos.conf.
 Likewise, the default log path is now $XDG\_DATA\_HOME/xoreos/xoreos.log on GNU/Linux and ~/Library/Application Support/xoreos/xoreos.log on Mac OS OX.
-On Windows, but are still in $APPDATA/xoreos/.
+On Windows, they are still in $APPDATA/xoreos/.
 * UNUSED:
   Added an UNUSED macro to mark deliberately unused function parameters and enabled the compiler flag to warn about unused function parameters without this macro.
 This helps find places where the lack of usage was in error.
 * Icon: